lraj22/grubwars/README.md

 Pizza Box: (use) need 4 pizza slices, +75 pts (throw) -20 pts & target loses random(2-4) pizza slices <br>
 Grapes: (use) need 20+ grapes, make wine; more grapes, more potent wine (throw) -2 pts <br>
-Bully: (use/throw) if 3 people use this towards the same target, that target's inventory & lunch money is stolen and redistributed between the bullies <br>
+Bullying Power: (use/throw) if 3 people use this towards the same target, that target's inventory & lunch money is stolen and redistributed between the bullies <br>

 ### Spells